Table of Contents

 I started the same when I decided to change my career—from full-time high school teacher to writer.
 I knew I had to start from scratch; hence, I wrote for free for several months.

 It was challenging.
 My parents didn’t understand what I was doing.
-They thought I’ll find online teaching jobs as my friends do.
-The time was ticking, I needed to find an alternative as fast as I could—to silence them, at least.
+They thought I’d find online teaching jobs as my friends do.
+The time was ticking.
+I needed to find an alternative as fast as possible—to silence them, at least.

 For obvious reasons, I needed money to start and own a self-hosted website, paid plugins, and site themes to maximize my writing reach.

 I left my teaching job without thinking of the outcomes.
 It was reckless.
 I know.
-For a 20-year-old, staying under the roof of my parents had placed too much pressure on my shoulders.
+For a 20-year-old, staying under my parents’ roof had placed too much pressure on my shoulders.

 And that’s how I found writing.
 Not as a hobby but as a source of income.
 Yes, writing gives you money.
 That’s the same skill people need for marketing businesses.

 So, I took the risk out of desperation.
 Fortunately, my post got accepted on Lifehack and other websites.
-Later, I got hired as a freelance writer, and years after, my family acknowledged my new profession.
+Later, I got hired as a freelance writer, and my family acknowledged my new profession years after.

 That’s the beauty of writing.

-Not only does it allow you to make more income than your 9 to 5 job, but it also helps you improve your writing and find your voice in various ways.
+It allows you to make more income than your 9 to 5 job and helps you improve your writing and find your voice in various ways.

-When you start working for someone, you muster courage.
-It’s your first and important skill to develop.
-I guess it’s true to all who were brave enough to take calculated risks such as career change.
+When you start working for someone, you muster the courage.
+It’s your first and most important skill to develop.
+I guess it’s true to all brave enough to take calculated risks such as career change.

 Next, you feel the need to satisfy the clients.
 That’s another skill.
 You become more responsible for what you’re writing.
 Your ego is tested.
 Your suppressed determination for approval and success turns on.